 Many years ago we all lived off the land for our food, shelter, and clothing.
 People may not have had many conveniences in life, but they knew how to be self-reliant and take care of themselves and their families.
 But today we’ve managed to undo all of that, and I wonder if we are better off or not!

 Technology and science have definitely helped us in many ways.
-Science has helped us with medicines and operations that can help us when we are sick and to save lives.
+Science has helped us with medicines and operations that can help us when we are sick and save lives.
 Technology helps us to stay in contact with others and helps us to learn things in ways that never would have happened without it.